 Nudity Laws in San Luis Obispo County

 Pirate's Cove was purchased by San Luis Obispo County in 2013.
-I haven't found any information about their nudity laws, but in a 2013 article in the New Times, the deputy director of SLO County Parks is quoted as saying: "There’s no ordinance in the county that says nude sunbathing is against the law.”
+Little information is available about their nudity laws, but in a 2013 article in the New Times, the deputy director of SLO County Parks is quoted as saying: "There’s no ordinance in the county that says nude sunbathing is against the law.”